Kansas governor prepares for possible medicaid expansion

-Governor Kelly, D-KS, has created a council that is tasked with finding the best model for Kansas.
-It will also review updated data, since the last time the legislature studied expansion was two years ago.
+Governor Kelly has created a council that is tasked with finding the best model for Kansas.
+It will also review updated data since the last time the legislature studied expansion two years ago.

 “Figure out how we can best serve Kansans,” said Governor Kelly.
 “Get them the access they need to affordable healthcare and bring Kansas dollars back to Kansas.”